MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 | Burst        | Represents a volume of requests received in a short period of time
 | Sustain      | Represents a high volume of calls received constantly over a period of time
 | User + Title | Represents the pairing of a user and title as one entity
+| XLTA         | Xbox Live Trace Analyzer tool, used for determining if your title is being rate limited

 ## Xbox Live Fine Grained Rate Limiting